 Providing financial assistance and other incentives will encourage the development of targeted counter-speech narratives from these groups.

 Social media companies including Twitter, Facebook and YouTube, and internet service providers (ISP) are also important facilitators of this programme.
 In conjunction with the UK Government’s Prevent strategy, these companies could encourage grassroots initiatives to tackle extremism online.

 Social media sites would receive many benefits from encouraging counter-speech narratives.
 Not only would it help draw out extremist views which could be monitored, but it would also increase the credibility of these companies.

 While it has been proven that the use of social media sites by extremists does not radicalise individuals, many have criticised social media sites for hosting extremist content.
 Thus, facilitating counter-speech initiatives will increase the credibility of these companies.

 It is evident that a unified effort from both the public and private sector is fundamental to developing a programme which challenges the sources of extremism both on and off-line.

 However, any strategy that is developed by the UK government needs to be done in conjunction with other countries within Europe and other continents.
 The world today is becoming increasingly interconnected, thus a transnational and coordinated movement is needed to deliver an effective strategy to counter extremism.

 Ruth Manning works with the Quilliam FoundationLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.